linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 25.03.2024 (announcement Web4)
+- Diving deep into our drone community project on Web4! 🚁💻 Want to be part of the journey?
+Share your thoughts and ideas with us! #DroneCommunity #Web4 #Innovation #Collaborate 🌐💡

+### 25.03.2024 (announcement SnaxNox)
+- Ready to level up with SnaxNox! 🚀 Currently brainstorming ideas and planning the next phase of our project. 💡 Have any thoughts or suggestions?
+We'd love to hear from you! #WebDevelopment #Innovation #Brainstorm #SnaxNox #ShareYourIdeas 🌐💭

+### 25.03.2024 (announcement Web4)
+- 🚀 Ready to take our web game to the next level! 💻 Join us in our pursuit of excellence as we dive into the world of Web4. 🌐 Got any ideas or insights to share?
+Let's brainstorm together! #WebDevelopment #Innovation #Tech #Web4 #JoinTheConversation 🤝✨

 ### 24.03.2024 (announcement)
 - 🎯 Big plans ahead!
 Starting next week, we're kicking off a major acquisition program and gearing up for it strategically. 🚀💼 What strategies do you think we should implement?
 Share your thoughts using #AcquisitionPrep!
 Let's strategize together! 💡 #BusinessGrowth #JoinTheDiscussion